Netso-Jonathan/ipspace-labs/ztp_lab1/readme.md

 Network os for the Distribution and Core will are vEOS and Access switches are vIOS-L2

+All switch use the Vlan 6 as management vlan.
+The core switch is use to route the Vlan 6 to my Homelab network.

 ### Goals
 One of the main goal for this cours will be to create a ZTP environment to migrate Cisco access switch to Juniper EX switches (yes i changed my mind after the ZTP presention from Patrick Ogenstad :-) ).